blosavio/fastester/README.md

       </h3>
       <p>
         We must be particularly careful to define our benchmarks to test exactly &nbsp;and only what we intend to test.
-One danger is idiomatic Clojure patterns will &nbsp;pollute our time measurements.
-It&apos;s typical to compose a sequence right at the &nbsp;spot where we require it, like this.
+One danger is idiomatic Clojure patterns &nbsp;polluting our time measurements.
+It&apos;s typical to compose a sequence right at &nbsp;the spot where we require it, like this.
       </p>
       <pre><code>(map inc (repeatedly 99 #(rand))</code></pre>
       <p>